dorgonman/HorizonUIPluginDemo/readme.md

 *4.23.0

 	BugFix: Size to Content not working

+	BugFix: Fix using Flipbook in UHorizonDialogueMsgTextBlock

 *4.22.1